niksauer/country-counter/README.md

 # country-counter

-This script counts the total number of unique countries visited based on a Google Takeout CSV export of saved places.
+This script counts the total number of unique countries based on a Google Takeout CSV export of saved places.

 ## Prerequisites